NRCan/PlotFTIR/paper/paper.md

 # Summary

-Chemicals can be identified by the characteristics of their internal (inter-atomic) bonds.
-Determining the properties of these bonds is commonly performed by infra-red analysis, where the bonds interact with light of specific energies.
+Chemicals can be identified by the characteristic vibrating of their internal atomic bonds.
+These bonds interact with light of specific energies.
-When infra-red (lower energy) light is shone on a chemical sample, the different bonds absorb more or less light depending on the frequency (wavelength) of the light.
-Bonds between different atoms, and in different materials have characteristic absorbance values and can be used to confirm the identity of a chemical or the concentration of a component in a mixture.
+When infra-red (lower energy) light is shone on a chemical sample, the different bonds absorb the energy from the light if the frequency matches the bond vibrational energy.
+By measuring the absorption of light at each wavelength, a spectrum is collected that acts like a molecular fingerprint.
+Different molecules, with their different bonds, have unique spectra.
+If the chemical or mixture being analyzed is of unknown composition, characteristics of it can be  deduced by the different peaks in the spectra.

 These infra-red absorbance measurements are commonly performed on Fourier Transform Infra-red (FTIR) instruments.
 Scientists and researchers may compare different FTIR spectra to observe changes in concentration of components, or changes in the